darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

   * "Everything's fine."
   * This will appear on the wire LSB first (`0b100`).
 * `WAIT` (`0b010`)
-  * "Try again in a bit, I'm still busy."
+  * "Try again in a bit, I'm busy."
   * This will appear on the wire LSB first (`0b010`).
 * `FAULT` (`0b100`)
   * "Something went wrong."
   * This will appear on the wire LSB first (`0b001`).

-One caveat for the `FAULT` response is that when a DP has responded with this result, the DP will only then reply to:
+One caveat for the `FAULT` response is that when a `DP` has responded with this result, the `DP` will only then reply to:

   * `READ` of the `DP` `IDP` register.
     * Used to identify the device.